 Employer Identification Number (EIN) for Churches

-An organization may apply for an EIN by filing Form SS-4, Application for Employer Identification Number, according to its instructions.
-If the organization is submitting IRS Form 1023, Application for Recognition of Exemption Under Section 501c3 of the Internal Revenue Code, the EIN should be listed on the form.
+An organization can apply for an Employer Identification Number (EIN) by filing Form SS-4, Application for Employer Identification Number, following the instructions provided by the IRS.
+If the organization is submitting Form 1023, Application for Recognition of Exemption Under Section 501c3 501(c)(3), the EIN must be included on that form.

-This means that your church doesn’t have to be a new church, it can be a 100 year old church and you can still apply without worrying about anything.
-No other types of organizations are afforded this flexibility.
+This means your church doesn't have to be a new church.
+Even if your church is 100 years old, you can still apply for church tax-exempt status without worrying about deadlines or penalties.
+No other type of organization is given this kind of flexibility by the IRS.

-The cost of applying for church 501c3 tax exemption is exactly the same as any other nonprofit organization.
-The IRS is required by law to collect a non-refundable form 1023 user fee from any organization seeking a determination of tax-exempt status under IRC Section 501c3.
+The cost of applying for church 501c3 501(c)(3) tax exemption is exactly the same as any other nonprofit organization.
+The IRS is required by law to collect a non-refundable form 1023 user fee from any organization seeking a determination of tax-exempt status under IRC Section 501c3 501(c)(3).

-All Section 5013 organizations, including churches and religious organizations, must abide by certain rules.
-Contrary to misinformation campaign of corrupt church leaders, these rules DO APPLY to churches that are considered exempt automatically as well. :
+All Section 501c3 501(c)(3) organizations, including churches and religious organizations, must follow specific IRS rules.
+Despite what some church leaders claim, these rules DO APPLY to churches that are automatically recognized as tax exempt.

 - the church or the ministry must be organized and operated exclusively for religious, educational, scientific or other charitable purposes;